 Prior to certification, LGC must test three samples across at least three production runs/batches in one of our accredited testing labs.
-These samples must not show indication for contamination with prohibited substances.
+These samples must not show an indication of contamination with prohibited substances.
 This will be carried out in parallel with the product and manufacturing review (stage one).

 Once stages one and two are complete and any resulting actions have been closed out, the product will be accepted for dietary supplement certification with Informed Choice.
 An Informed Choice certificate will be issued, after which time the new Member company may use the Informed Choice logo in association with the certified product.
 The Member company will be provided with the ‘Informed Choice Brand Standards’ which explains how the logo may be used and how best to market the new certification mark.
 The certified product will be listed on the Informed Choice website on our certified supplement brands page along with all tested batches.
 A link is provided to the Member company’s website or applicable purchase site.

-Following certification, each product must undergo monthly blind testing to independently ensure the integrity of that product.
+Following certification, each product must undergo monthly blind testing to independently ensure the integrity of the product.
 Blind samples are purchased by the Informed Choice Program Management team from retail outlets.

 Every batch-tested product will be displayed on the Informed Choice website.
 In addition to regular product testing, the product and manufacturing facilities are regularly re-reviewed to ensure the requirements of Informed Choice continue to be met.